mohammadarahman/docs/docs/Coding/py/py.md

 1. **common mistakes**

-	` x =a or b` if a false x will be equal to b whatever it is.
+	`x =a or b` if a false x will be equal to b whatever it is
-	` x= a and b` if a true x will be equal to b whatever it is.
+	`x= a and b` if a true x will be equal to b whatever it is

 ## **<font color="red">code example</font>**